 Climate in Bulgaria

-While the climate along the coastline of the Black Sea is Mediterranean, the rest of Bulgaria has a continental climate typical of Central Europe.
-With warm summers and cold, snowy winters, expats can really experience the best of both seasons in Bulgaria.
+While the climate along the coastline of the Black Sea has Mediterranean influences, the rest of Bulgaria has a continental climate typical of Central Europe.
+With warm summers and cold, snowy winters, expats can experience the best of both seasons in Bulgaria.
 While thunderstorms are common in the warmer months, the colder seasons are populated with clear but crisp sunny days.

 Fast facts